storybookjs/ember/docs/sharing/storybook-composition.md

 <div class="aside">

 `sb extract` uses [Puppeteer](https://www.npmjs.com/package/puppeteer), which downloads and installs Chromium.
-Specify your own locally-installed Chromium executable by setting the environment variable `SB_CHROMIUM_PATH`.
+Set the environment `SB_CHROMIUM_PATH` to configure your local Chromium installation.

 </div>

-Using this command will generate a `stories.json` file in the default build directory (`storybook-static`) with information regarding your Storybook.
-Here's how it might look:
+Running this command will generate a `stories.json` file in the default build directory (`storybook-static`) with the information related to your Storybook.
+Here’s an example of the file contents:

 <!-- prettier-ignore-start -->